hgouraud/gwtolatex/README.txt

 In its current form, GwToLaTeX must run in the folder containing the target base.

 Install and test
 - clone the gwtolatex repo
 - dune build
-- copy your base in the gwtolatex folder (interim solution)
-- dune exec -- gwtolatex -test n to try gwttolatex-testn.ext where ext is txt or html
+- dune exec -- mkTex -test n to try gwttolatex-testn.ext where ext is txt or html
+- make install will install the gw2l_dist folder into your BASES folder

 Make distribution will create a folder gw2l_dist containing the necessary components Copy or move this folder into your bases folder.
 Create a folder Livres containing the input file Xxxx.txt and possible supplemental files associated to <x Input file> commands that may appear in Xxxx.txt.
-In those files, the macro %%%LIVRES%%% will be replaced by the value of the -livres start parameter.
+In those files, the macro %%%LIVRES%%% will be replaced by the value of the -livres start parameter, and %%%BASE%%% by the valur of the -base parameter Two scripts are available:
-Run the gwl.sh script after editing your preferences.
-The resulting .pdf file would be moved into the Livres folder
+- make-simple.sh runs gwu, mkTex, pdflatex and makeindex
+- make-full.sh runs additionnal processing tools for photo references and multiple passes of padlatex makeindex
+Parameters to those scripts are:
+-b|--base -> base
+-f|--family -> family
+-l|--livres -> where your books are defined and stored
+          (possibly defined as a GW2L_LIVRES env variable) -v| -> runs pdflatex in verbose mode
+-g|gw -> where your GeneWeb binaries sit
+          (possibly defined as a GW env variable)

 Warning:
 Running pdftolatex is rather tricky and assumes that you have some knowledge of TeX and LaTeX behaviours.
 The Web is a good source of information, but usually rather obscure.
 Trial and error is your friend.

-The -v option provides interactive mode for pdftolatex, helping you to understand where the problem may come from.
+The -v option provides interactive mode for pdftolatex, hopefully helping you to understand where the problem may come from.
+A typical problem is the absence of an image file.
+Another one is the spurious introduction of & characters.

 Test files make reference to my base for extraction of surnames/first_names.
 Edit the test files according to your own base.